karmaniket/TwoWheelsonRent/readme.md

 <h1 align="center">Two Wheels on Rent</h1>

-**Two Wheels On Rent** is a web platform designed to provide users with a seamless and efficient way to rent bicycles.
+**Two Wheels On Rent** is a web platform designed to provide users a seamless and efficient way to rent bicycles.
 The platform offers a user-friendly interface for browsing available cycles, registering as a user or admin, and managing bookings.

 ## Demo